demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-I have several idea of improving the Validation Accuracy.
+I have several ideas for improving validation accuracy.
+In the following,  I will show you one by one and provide a summary.

 #### 1. Normalized Image
-As a first step, I decided to do image normalization, because it seems to be a right way to avoid and here is the results
+As a first step, I decided to do image normalization, because it seems to be a right way to do.
+Here are the results.

 ![alt text][image4]
-![alt text][Image4_1]

 I found I noticed it seems to have the overfitting because the **validation accuracy** is constantly lower than the **training accuracy**, so I made some attempts to reduce the LeNet full-connected layers.
 I thought to reduce the parameters can help the overfitting issue.